 The program will also feature informal social hours and poster sessions for participants to discuss their current research with other participants, the speakers and the accounting faculty and PhD students from local universities.
 The poster sessions are open to both theory papers and theory-motivated empirical papers by the participants.

-Due to limited space, registration is required with a non-refundable $250 registration fee which will cover breakfast, lunch, dinner, and break snacks during the summer school.
-There is a $50 early bird discount for those who register prior to March 15.
-Participants are responsible for their own travel and lodging expenses.
-We have reserved a block of rooms at the JB Duke hotel at a rate of $189/night.
-Please use the program website to make online reservation.
+Due to limited space, registration is required with a non-refundable $300 registration fee for faculty and $200 for PhD student.
+The fee will cover breakfast, lunch, dinner, and break snacks during the summer school.
+Participants are responsible for their own traveling and lodging expenses.

 The summer school is a part of the events organized under the Accounting and Economic Society to promote theory-based research in accounting.
 Please see AES website for additional events for the year.